shivanshsharma13/wifi_passwords/readme.md

 ## Clone the project 🌀

-- Please run this on your terminal or from bash, and if you want to run from editor remove line 1.
+- Please run this on your command line or from bash, and if you want to run from editor remove line 1.

 - Now, please make sure that, you need git bash for cloning the project, if you don't have please download a zip file.
 And direct run the file from terminal `python wifi.py`